AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Al-Qadr

-Al-Qadr is Arabic for predestination, the idea that God knows or determines everything that will happen in the universe.
+In Arabic, Al-Qadr means predestination, the belief that God knows or determines everything that will happen in the universe.

 Animal experimentation

-Animal experimentation refers to testing new products or medicines on animals to check they are safe to be used by humans.
+Animal experimentation tests new products or medicines on animals to ensure they are safe for human use.

 Ascension

-Ascension is the event, 40 days after the resurrection, when Jesus returned to God, the Father, in heaven.
+40 days after the resurrection, Jesus ascended to God, the Father, in heaven.

 Ashura